Uvalde schools' police chief resigns from City Council

 On June 21, the City Council voted unanimously to deny Arredondo a leave of absence from appearing at public meetings.
 Relatives of the shooting victims had pleaded with city leaders to fire him.

+The Uvalde City Council released a statement Saturday saying members couldn't comment because they had not received official notification from Arredondo of his intent to resign.

+“While it is the right thing to do, no one from the City has seen a letter or any other documentation of his resignation, or spoken with him,” the council members said.
+“When the City receives confirmation of Councilman Arredondo’s resignation, the City will address the Council place vacancy.”

-Representatives of the Uvalde mayor, Don McLaughlin, have not responded to requests for comment Saturday.
+Representatives of Uvalde Mayor Don McLaughlin have not responded to AP's requests for comment.

 Col. Steven McCraw, director of the Texas Department of Public Safety, told a state Senate hearing last month that Arredondo — the on-site commander — made “terrible decisions” as the massacre unfolded on May 24 , and that the police response was an “abject failure.”